belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 ## Matching - Efficiency ##
 In the last lecture I try to make a distinction of the implications of **matching in a cohort study versus matching a case control study**.
 I said the good news is, matching in a cohort study with equal numbers of non-exposed being matched to each exposed person **avoids confounding**.

-**Q: So it begs the question, why would people want to do a match design when you're doing a case control study?**
+**Q: Why would people want to do a match design when you're doing a case control study?**
 => A: Because either way you have to control for the factor.
 If it's a true confounder and you didn't match on it, you're going to have to control for it the analysis.